RedHat-EMEA-SSA-Team/hetzner-ocp/README.md

 * Memory
 * Cores

-Guest VM setup uses hypervizor vg0 af volume group for guest.
+Guest VM setup uses hypervisor vg0 af volume group for guest.
 So leave as much as possible free space on vg0.

 `installimage` tool is used to install CentOS.
 It takes instructions from a text file.